 A substantial portion of our liquidity needs are due to debt service requirements on our indebtedness.
 The Credit Agreement contains covenants that limit or restrict our ability, including the ability of certain of our subsidiaries, to incur additional indebtedness, repurchase debt, incur liens, sell assets, make certain payments (including dividends) and enter into transactions with affiliates.
-As of December 31, 2022, we were in compliance with the covenants under the Credit Agreement that were in effect as of this date.
-Based on current conditions, we do not believe the acceleration of inflationary cost pressures, global supply chain challenges and the persistence of the COVID-19 pandemic will affect our ongoing ability to meet our debt covenants.
+As of December 31, 2023, we were in compliance with the covenants under the Credit Agreement.
+We do not believe current macroeconomic conditions will affect our ongoing ability to meet our debt covenants.

-Cash and cash equivalents totaled \$292 million and \$262 million as of December 31, 2022 and 2021, respectively.
+Cash and cash equivalents totaled \$325 million and \$292 million as of December 31, 2023 and 2022, respectively.
 Our cash and cash equivalents include balances associated with regulatory requirements in our business.
 See "-Limitations on Distributions and Dividends by Subsidiaries."
-As of December 31, 2022 and 2021, the total net assets subject to these third-party restrictions were \$145 million and \$175 million, respectively.
-As of December 31, 2022, there were \$2 million of letters of credit outstanding under our \$250 million Revolving Credit Facility, and the available borrowing capacity under the Revolving Credit Facility was \$248 million.
+As of December 31, 2023 and 2022, the total net assets subject to these regulatory restrictions were \$157 million and \$145 million, respectively.
+As of December 31, 2023, there were \$2 million of letters of credit outstanding under our \$250 million Revolving Credit Facility, and the available borrowing capacity under the Revolving Credit Facility was \$248 million.
 The letters of credit are posted in lieu of cash to satisfy regulatory requirements in certain states in which we operate.
-We currently believe that cash generated from operations, our cash on hand and available borrowing capacity under the Revolving Credit Facility as of December 31, 2022 will provide us with sufficient liquidity to meet our obligations in the short- and long-term.
+We currently believe that cash generated from operations, our cash on hand and available borrowing capacity under the Revolving Credit Facility as of December 31, 2023 will provide us with sufficient liquidity to meet our obligations in the short- and long-term.